 We have community engagement opportunities for folks who would like to get connected with our mission and issues quickly.
 View our events calendar to see what is available.

 Group and Special Event Volunteering

 Volunteers at SAFE often serve as the first hope for survivors, offering support during sexual assault forensic exams or a compassionate presence in court or the shelter.
-Volunteers work daily with children in our residential cottages, Strong Start therapeutic classroom, after-school programs, and other areas across SAFE.
+Volunteers work daily with children and youth in our residential cottages, therapeutic classroom, after-school programs, and other areas across SAFE.

-Take a look at our General Volunteer Requirements.
+Take a look at our Direct Service Volunteer Requirements.